Winter storm warning issued for most of Mass. ahead of major snowstorm

-BOSTON (WHDH) - A winter storm warning has been issued for most of the Bay State ahead of a major storm that could dump up to a foot of snow in many towns and cities.
+BOSTON (WHDH) - A winter storm warning has been issued for most of the Bay State ahead of a major storm that could dump at least a foot of snow in many towns and cities.

 A Winter Storm Warning extends from North Carolina up to Maine. @7News pic.twitter.com/5snWDG6IH3